isomerpages/mlaw-corp/news/public-consultations/_posts/2013-04-08-responses-pawnbrokers-act-2013.md

 ---
-layout: post
-title:  Responses to feedback received from Public Consultation on the Proposed Amendments to the Pawnbrokers Act
+title: 'Responses to feedback received from Public Consultation on the Proposed Amendments to the Pawnbrokers Act'
 permalink: /news/public-consultations/responses-pawnbrokers-act-2013/
-breadcrumb: Responses to feedback received from Public Consultation on the Proposed Amendments to the Pawnbrokers Act
+breadcrumb: 'Responses to feedback received from Public Consultation on the Proposed Amendments to the Pawnbrokers Act'
-collection_name: news

 ---

 Responses to feedback received from Public Consultation on the Proposed Amendments to the Pawnbrokers Act
 ---